monarchwadia/fast-test-harness/README.md

 ### Why is this on Github?

 It's here temporarily.
 We can move to Bitbucket if there is demand.
 Otherwise, I will just use this codebase for my own testing purposes.

+### Can I use this on my local machine?

+I can modify the script to accommodate this, if there is demand.